Vietgone – Play with Music – Review – Pork Filled Productions, SIS Productions, & Theatre Off Jackson

 Several or Few Settings/Locations: Several

-Prior Exposure/Knowledge Required: No, but you’d probably appreciate this more if you’ve seen the original film.
+Prior Exposure/Knowledge Required: No, but you’d probably enjoy this show more if you saw the original film or if you grew up Catholic.

 Defined Plot/Storyline: Yes